Handling errors¶

 Using the context object you can query the state of the parser.
 E.g. to get the

-, to get the parser state use context.state
+position use context.position, to get the parser state use context.state, to

 symbols at this position for which parser can succesfully continue use